 Best for the social scene: Mercure Nottingham

 Occupying the site of what was Nottingham’s oldest hotel, the Mercure is at the heart of the city’s hippest district.
-With independent cinemas, record and vintage stores in all directions, not to mention an al fresco bar scene birthed by Hockley’s evening pedestrianisation, you might not find yourself hanging about too much.
-But with original features, including a striking oak staircase, sitting alongside neon artwork, bold prints and retro-modern design accessories, it packs plenty of quirky charm.
-It also offers several worthy hangouts of its own – including a gin bar set in a sandstone cave.
+With independent cinemas, record and vintage stores in all directions, not to mention an al-fresco bar scene birthed by Hockley’s evening pedestrianisation, you might not find yourself hanging about at the hotel too much.
+But with original features, including a striking, oak staircase, alongside neon artwork, bold prints and retro-modern design accessories, it packs plenty of quirky charm.
+It also offers several worthy hangouts of its own, including a gin bar set in a sandstone cave.

 Rooms from £60

 Best for old-world decadence: Colwick Hall Hotel

 Two miles west of the city centre, this Grade II-listed pile on the River Trent dates back to 1776 and its manicured grounds make a leafy alternative to Nottingham’s urban sprawl.
 Best known as the ancestral home of Lord Byron, its heritage remains intact today with each of its 16 decadent rooms – complete with antique furniture and lavish textiles – named after poets and artists.
 Get outside and explore the gardens before booking into Byron’s Brasserie where, beneath black-and-white images of Romantic-era poets, you can select from locally sourced specials that might even impress its namesake poet.